jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/field%7Ccreating%2C_updating%2C_deleting_fields/create%2C_update%7Ccreating_or_updating_fields%7C3.md

 - indexed: YES or NO.
 - stored: YES, NO or COMPRESS.
 - termVector: YES, NO or POSITIONS_OFFSETS.
-- copyOf: An array of fields
+- copyOf: An array of fields.

 ### Success response
 The field has been created or updated.